mohit-marathe/zetajs/examples/convertpdf/README.md

 converted PDF document is downloaded to the local file system, in addition to being shown in an iframe on the web page.

-To run the example. use something like
+To run the example, do
 ```
-$ emrun index.html
+npm install
+npm start
 ```